RotherOSS/otobo-documentation-tools/README.md

+# OTOBO Documentation Tools

-## README
+## How To Use

-set up the container by calling `build.sh` (this will take some time, but is only necessary once)
+### Write The Documentation

+You can find a documentation template in the `contents` folder of this repository.
+It contains instructions on how to write OTOBO Documentation.

+### Build The Documentation

-put your documentation into the `contents` folder
+- replace the documentation template in the `contents` folder with your documentation

-call `start.sh` to boot up the docker container and start an interactive shell in the container
+- call `scripts/start.sh` to boot up the docker container and start an interactive shell in the container

-in the container, call `build_documentation.sh`
+- in the container, call `scripts/build_documentation.sh`

-the resulting pdf can be found in the working directory of the container as well as the `build/pdf` folder
+- the resulting pdf can be found in the `build/pdf` folder